-A chemical species that donates electrons, or shares electrons, to another molecule in a substitution reaction.
+A nucleophile is a chemical species that donates electrons, or shares electrons, to another molecule in a substitution reaction.
 Nucleophiles are thus in general bases, especially anions (negative ions), which are attracted to partially positively-charged atoms in a molecule; examples are nitrile, hydroxide, halide, and ammonia.
 Compare with electrophile.

 Related categories• INORGANIC CHEMISTRY

 Home • About • Copyright © The Worlds of David Darling • Encyclopedia of Alternative Energy • Contact